telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 The wizard allows you to configure the following options:

-* Location and name for your app.
+* Name and output path for your app.
 * Hosting model type&mdash;[**WebApp**]({%slug getting-started/web-app%}), [**Client** (also: WebAssembly)]({%slug getting-started/client-side%}), [**Server**]({%slug getting-started/server-side%}), or [**Hybrid** (a hybrid Blazor MAUI)]({%slug getting-started/hybrid-blazor%}) app.
 * Your Telerik license (trial or commercial, depending on what you have).
 * Whether to use localization in the project or not.